AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 * Too much choice for the consumer!
 There's such a large number of devices which makes it confusing for the consumer to decide which device is best for their needs.
 	* [The burden of choice](https://www.psychologytoday.com/blog/more-tech-support/201011/the-burden-choice): Psychologically, too much choice can be paralyzing.
 		* When you look at a menu with a lot of choices, the brain keeps bouncing back and forth, indecisively, looking for the best food to eat.
 This isn't a huge issue for menus with only a few choices.
-	* **Pro?**: If you can afford them, there are a handful of _really really_ good, [well advertised Android phones](http://www.androidauthority.com/best-android-phones-568001) to choose from.
-		* This limits the consumer's choices from hundreds to less than ten, but only if you have the funds for them.

 #### Versions